Robbie Robertson: Session work and production work

-Storyville (1991)

-Storyville was released on September 30, 1991.
-Robertson headed to New Orleans to collaborate with some of the city's natives like Aaron and Ivan Neville and the Rebirth Brass Band.
-Once again, Robertson brought in Band alumni Garth Hudson and Rick Danko as contributors.
-The album reached #69 on the Billboard 200 chart.
-Storyville received numerous positive reviews, with Rolling Stone giving it 4 1/2 stars out of 5, and the Los Angeles Times awarding it 3 stars out of 4.
-Two tracks from the album, "What About Now" and "Go Back To Your Woods", charted on the Billboard Mainstream Rock charts at #15 and #32 respectively.
-The album was nominated for Grammy awards in the categories "Best Rock Vocal Performance (solo)" and "Best Engineer".

-Production and session work 1984–1992

-In 1984, Robertson co-produced the track "The Best of Everything" with Tom Petty for the Tom Petty and the Heartbreakers album Southern Accents.
+Robertson co-produced the track "The Best of Everything", which was originally intended for the film The King of Comedy but instead was included on the Tom Petty and the Heartbreakers album Southern Accents.
 Robertson also worked on the horn arrangements for the track, and brought in Band alumni Richard Manuel and Garth Hudson as guests.

 In 1986, Robertson appeared as a guest on the album Reconciled by the Call, playing guitar on the track "The Morning".

 Also in 1986, Robertson was brought on as creative consultant for Hail!
 Hail!
 Rock 'n' Roll (1987), a feature film saluting Chuck Berry.
-Robertson appears in film, interviewing Chuck Berry, and then playing guitar while Berry recites poetry.
+Robertson appears on camera, interviewing Chuck Berry, and then playing guitar while Berry recites poetry.

 In 1988, Robertson collaborated as a songwriter with Lone Justice lead singer Maria McKee.
 One of the songs they co-wrote, "Nobody's Child", was released on McKee's self-titled debut album in 1989.

-In 1989, Robertson recorded and produced a new version of the Band's "Christmas Must Be Tonight" for the Scrooged soundtrack.
-In 1990, Robertson appeared as a guest on the Ryuichi Sakamoto album Beauty, playing guitar on the song "Romance".
-He also contributed to the world music video and album production One World One Voice.

 In 1992, Robertson produced the song "Love in Time" for Roy Orbison's posthumous album King of Hearts.
 "Love In Time" was a basic demo Orbison had recorded that was believed to be lost, but had just recently been rediscovered.
 Robertson set about augmenting Orbison's basic vocal track with new arrangements and instrumentation, with the intent of making it sound like the arrangements were there from the beginning instead of later additions.